yewshanooi/sodium/SECURITY.md

-## Security Policy
+## Policy
+###### Security

-Any vulnerability present in the codes must be reported to our developers.
-Those who do so will be credited on the [README.md](https://github.com/yewshanooi/skye/blob/main/README.md) file.
-If theres a significant flaw in the source codes but was misused against the EULA and/or [License](https://github.com/yewshanooi/skye/blob/main/LICENSE), we may take any suitable type of action against the offender.
-Misuse of the source codes may led to serious consequence as it is protected through License(s) which enable others to fair use the code without reverse-engineering it for illegal usage.
+Any vulnerability present in the source code(s) must be reported directly to the developers.
+Those who do so will be acknowledge on the [README.md](https://github.com/yewshanooi/skye/blob/main/README.md) file.
+If there's any flaw in the source code(s) but was misused by the user and it is against the EULA and/or [License](https://github.com/yewshanooi/skye/blob/main/LICENSE), we may take any suitable type of action against the user.
+Illegal use of the source code(s) may lead to serious consequence as it is protected through license(s) which let users to fair use the code(s) without reverse-engineering it for any usage that is deemed illegal.

-## Privacy Policy
+###### Privacy

-Visit [this link](https://skyebot.weebly.com/privacy.html) to learn more about our privacy policy.
+Visit [here](https://skyebot.weebly.com/privacy.html) to learn more about our privacy policy.